CAS Assist Program

 - Students must keep abreast of their assignments and turn them in as agreed upon with their professors

-- Students must notify the Triage Coordinator upon returning to campus
+- Students must notify their advisor upon returning to campus

 - Students must keep their telephone numbers current in order to be contacted